ToastShaman/toastshaman.github.io/content/posts/tiny-types.md

 I am a big fan of **tiny types** also known as **micro types** or **value types**.
 The idea is simple - all primitives and strings in your code are wrapped by a class, which means you'll never pass any primitives around.

-The problem which we are trying to solve is to avoid illegal values entering into our system.
+The problem which we are trying to solve is to avoid illegal values entering your system.
-*"For this, it is best to use strongly typed values, which allow us to both lean on the compiler and improve the developer experience by engaging with IDE tooling."*
+For this, it is best to use strongly typed values, which allows you to both lean on the compiler and improve the developer experience by engaging with IDE tooling.

+The [parse, don't validate][3] mantra is all about parsing incoming data to a specific type, or failing in a controlled manner if the parsing fails.
+It's about using trusted, safe and typed data structures inside your code and making sure all incoming data is handled at the very **edges** of your system.
+**Don't pass incoming data deep into your code, parse it right away and fail fast if needed!**

 Take the following `sendEmail` method for example.
 You can't distinguish between the recipient's email address, subject or body because they are all strings.